Atlinx/RU-CS440/assignment_1/README.md

       - `rand-#` -> Generates a map using random placement. `#` specifies the wall density, and can be an integer from `1-9`
         - Wall density of `1` (`rand-1`) means there's a 10% chance of any tile having a wall
         - Wall density of `9` (`rand-9`) means there's a 90% chance of any tile having a wall
+  - heap -> Runs some tests for the custom implementation of a binary heap

 ## Examples